mmai/piquetBook/src/playingTheCards.md

 These rules are liable to modification in consequence of the state of the score.
 For example:-Although the rule is to make sure of the cards,nevertheless, when one point saves the rubicon,or wins or saves the partie, you should risk the cards for the sake of the last trick.
 Again : If you are elder hand and have the best of the partie,and can ensure dividing the cards, you should never risk the loss of them; but, if the younger hand has the best of the partie, it is often to your interest, as elder, to risk the loss of the cards,if, by so doing, you obtain a chance of winning them.

-For an instance of playing to divide the cards,see Example XL
+For an instance of playing to divide the cards, see [Example XI](#example-xi)

 It often happens that you have the option, when playing the cards, of making a certain number of tricks off the reel, and of letting your opponent score the remainder, or of changing the lead from your hand to his, and vice versa, one or more times.
 In either case, you win the same number of tricks; but every time you part with the lead and regain it, each player scores one point in play more than if the cards had been played without changing the lead.
 Whether you should make tricks straight off, or should play in and out, depends on the score.

-If you are less than a hundred, and are not within your show {see p.
-199), you should play in and out.
+If you are less than a hundred, and are not within your show (see [Example XVIII.](#example-xviii)), you should play in and out.
 If you are within your show, and your adversary is not, you should keep him back,by refraining from playing in and out.

 If you and your adversary are both over a hundred, it is immaterial whether you play in and out or not.
-If you play in and out, for every extra point you score, your adversary does the same; so there is then no advantage to either side (see Examples XII. to XVL).
+If you play in and out, for every extra point you score, your adversary does the same; so there is then no advantage to either side (see [Examples XII. to XVI](#example-xii)).

 When you are near a pique, reckon up all the winning cards you have in hand, to ascertain whether you can make thirty before you lose the lead.
 If you can do so, lead your winning cards one after the other, without considering how many of the remaining tricks you will lose.

 There is one exception to this rule, owing to the score.
 Suppose, in the sixth deal, the score is such that, if the younger hand wins the cards,he saves the rubicon.
-In this case, if the elder hand can win the partie without the pique, and can divide or win the cards by not leading his winning cards immediately, but would lose the cards by so doing, he should forego the pique in order to win a rubicon (see Example XVII.,p.
-197).
+In this case, if the elder hand can win the partie without the pique, and can divide or win the cards by not leading his winning cards immediately, but would lose the cards by so doing, he should forego the pique in order to win a rubicon (see [Example XVII.](#example-xvii)).

 It may also happen, but seldom, that similar tactics should be resorted to in the fifth hand,your adversary being very backward, and you very forward, in the score.

 In the last deal of a partie, if your adversary has scored less than a hundred, your object should be to prevent his reaching a hundred, and at the same time to make him score as many as possible,provided you can stop him short of a hundred.You should endeavor to prevent his declaring equalities; and if you cannot win the cards yourself, you should try to compel him to win them.

 If, on the other hand, you see you cannot reach a hundred, your object should be to score as little as possible, to declare equalities, and to divide the cards.
 If you see you cannot divide the cards, let your adversary add thirteen (for the tricks), and ten (for the cards), to his score.
-You thus avoid scoring by in and out play, and score nothing,it being understood that you are not piqued or capoted in consequence (see Example XIX.).
+You thus avoid scoring by in and out play, and score nothing,it being understood that you are not piqued or capoted in consequence (see [Example XIX.](#example-xix)).

 ## Examples